godemi/demi-spark-gpt/DEPLOYMENT.md

 - Set the subscription and resource group
 - Clean and rebuild the project
 - Prompt for confirmation before publishing
-- Deploy to the Function App named `demisparkgpt`
+- Deploy to the Function App named `demigpt`

 **Note:** Update the `SUBSCRIPTION_ID` and `RESOURCE_GROUP` variables in `publish_azure_function.sh` if needed.